webmanone/Leetcode-Notes/README.md

 ### Questions to research
 How to check if all words in an input line are in a body of larger text and then output a hash table not just with the ones that are found but the ones that aren't found as well and put -1.

+### Update
+Thanks to all my hard work practicing these kinds of problems, I performed well in a recent coding assessment centre and got an offer which I'm going to accept!!